 We first saw it in 2001 and have to say, along with Monty Python’s Life of Brain, it’s the funniest British film ever.

 Its status has only grown over the years, so there’s a small chance you may have heard about it by now.
-Starring Richard E. Grant, Paul McGann, and Richard Griffiths (who passed away in 2013), there isn’t much of a plot: the former two are unemployed actors in 1960s London, barely avoiding poverty and scraping by on an existence of alcohol and cigarettes.
-Utterly fed up with this, they scrounge a weekend in the Lake District from Uncle Monty (Griffiths)… and that’s when it all goes a bit wrong.
+Starring Richard E. Grant, Paul McGann, and Richard Griffiths (who passed away in 2013), the amazing thing to it is there really isn’t much of a plot.
+And it’s fantastic.

 Withnail and I at 30